 Rebecca is a Research Assistant in the Division of Psychology and Mental Health at the University of Manchester.
 Her academic interests come from a multidisciplinary background, including a Bachelor’s and a Master’s degree in Criminal Justice, and a PhD in Public Health, which she is currently preparing for submission.
-Her PhD research explores how drug use and the associated lifestyles and practices feature as part of a young adult’s identity, and her current work project, ‘PROSPECT’ consists of four studies, designed to help us to improve the quality of suicide prevention treatment for patients in prison.
-In her spare time she likes to play netball, discover new bands and go to gigs, and do a bit of gardening.
+Her PhD research explores how drug use and the associated lifestyles and practices feature as part of a young adult’s identity, and her current work project, ‘PROSPECT’ consists of four studies designed to help us to improve the quality of suicide prevention treatment for patients in prison.
+In her spare time she likes to play netball, spend time with friends and family, discover new bands and go to gigs, and do a spot of gardening.

 In her debut blog, Rebecca Crook summarises a systematic review of individual and environmental risk factors for self-harm in prison.[read the full story...]